iot-lab/ci-firmwares/riot/README.md

-## Iotlab Continuous Integration System Firmwares
+## RIOT IoT-LAB Continuous Integration System Firmwares

-This repository contains the instructions and firmware source codes to be used with the continuous integration system of Iotlab.

 The firmwares are based on [RIOT](https://github.com/RIOT-OS/RIOT) operating system.
-Iotlab CI uses 2 different firmwares:
+IoT-LAB CI uses 2 different firmwares:
 * **idle** does basically nothing and is only used to verify that the board can be flashed by the iotlab management tools;